Kishore-52/Indoor-Blind-Navigation/README.md

 ## ⚠️ Current Limitations

+* The current model detects only people, tables, chairs, and doors.
-* Detection accuracy depends on the quality of the trained dataset.
+* Detection accuracy depends on the quality and diversity of the training dataset.
-* Camera performance may decrease in poor-light conditions.
+* Webcam performance may decrease in poor-light conditions.
 * Ultrasonic sensors may not correctly detect certain soft or angled surfaces.
 * Complex environments may generate multiple alerts simultaneously.
+* Object detection may be affected by occlusion or unusual viewing angles.
 * The system currently does not provide complete indoor map-based navigation.
 * The prototype requires further real-world testing and calibration.